orlin/bon/README.md

 Being packaged as a module itself helps with making it a dependency.
 It offers convenient *convention over configuration* with node.js assumptions.

+The target script needs not implement any commands / options - nor parse args.
+That would mean most of the features remain unused, except for the path / check.

 ### Install